 Jeff Wise is a science writer and author of Extreme Fear: The Science of Your Mind in Danger.
-A contributing editor at Popular Mechanics and Travel + Leisure, he’s also written for Time, Businessweek, The New York Times, New York, Men’s Health, Men’s Journal, Psychology Today, Reader’s Digest, and many others.
+A contributing editor at Travel + Leisure, he’s also written for Time, Businessweek, The New York Times, New York, Men’s Health, Men’s Journal, Psychology Today, Reader’s Digest, and many others.

 A lifelong science enthusiast, he majored in evolutionary biology at Harvard, where studied with noted ethologist Bert Holldobler and ichthyologist Karel Liem.
 In his subsequent 25-year writing career, Wise’s brief expanded to include adventure, technology, and psychology.
 For nine years he wrote Popular Mechanics’ “I’ll Try Anything” column, which required him to pilot a Zeppelin, scuba dive under Arctic ice, endure wilderness survival training, fly loops in a WWII fighter plane, explore the endless dark of the deep ocean, drive a tank over a Ford sedan, and spend the night in an igloo he built himself.